Rashad Evans

-Rashad Evans (born September 25, 1979) is an American retired mixed martial artist who competed in the Light Heavyweight division.
+Rashad Evans (born September 25, 1979) is an American former mixed martial artist who competed in the Light Heavyweight division.
 Evans started his professional MMA career in 2003, and was the Heavyweight winner of The Ultimate Fighter 2 in 2005.
 In 2008, Evans won the UFC Light Heavyweight Championship, and in 2019, was inducted into the UFC Hall of Fame.

 In present day, he serves on the UFC broadcasting team as a desk analyst while also advocating for the health benefits of functional mushrooms through his company Umbo, co-founded alongside former NFL quarterback, Jake Plummer.

 Wrestling career

 Wrestling out of Niagara-Wheatfield High School in Sanborn, New York, Evans twice made it to the state finals tournament of New York by winning his weight class for his region, in which he received All-State honors both times.
 In 1997 he placed 4th in the state at 145 pounds.
 In 1998 he placed 4th in the state at 171 pounds.
 In 1999 he entered the National Junior College Athletic Association National Championships for the 165 pound weight class in which he finished in 4th place.
 Competing once again at this tournament in 2000, he was the champion of the 165 pound weight class.

 Moving on to the NCAA Division I wrestling, Evans competed for Michigan State, in the Big Ten conference.
 In 2002 he finished in 4th place in the conference championships, losing a decision to fellow future UFC competitor Jacob Volkmann in the third place match.
 In addition to Volkmann, this 174 pound weight class also saw more future UFC competitors with Gerald Harris and Josh Koscheck competing in it this year.
 In 2003, Evans again competed in the 174 pound weight class, capturing 3rd place in the Big Ten Championships.
 Entering the NCAA Division 1 championships on top of this 3rd-place finish, Evans won his opening match before losing a close 3–0 decision to the eventual national champion, Robbie Waller.
 Staying alive through the consolation bracket Evans pinned his next opponent before being matched up with legend Greg Jones, a 3x National Champion who would finish his college career with a record of 126–4.
 Evans won the match via 3–2 decision, becoming one of only 4 people to defeat Jones in his college career.
 Evans lost his next match to Purdue's Ryan Lange, in a close 3–2 decision, ending his college career.
 A win would have qualified him for All-American status.
 He finished his career at Michigan State with a record of 48 wins and 34 losses.